Laura Papo Bohoreta: "Madras" (1924)

-Laura came back to social engagement in 1924 in response to the nostalgic story of Avram Romano Buki's "The Two Neighbors in the Courtyard" ("Dos vizinas in el cortijo"), published in the journal Jevrejski život (Jewish Life).
+Laura re-entered social engagements in 1924 in response to the nostalgic story of Avram Romano Buki's "The Two Neighbors in the Courtyard" ("Dos vizinas in el cortijo"), published in the journal Jevrejski život (Jewish Life).
 Avram Romano Buki had written the story of a conversation between two neighbors, Lea and Bohoreta.
 Neighbors talk casually about everyday events, acquaintances, and friends.
 Laura was especially angry that one of the neighbors, Lea, claimed that schools were ruining young women, because they want to educate themselves and no longer want to iron, to cook, to wash clothes, to sew, nor to 'tingle' their husbands.

 In the next issue of the same magazine, Laura published the article "Mothers" ("Madras") and signed it with the pseudonym Bohoreta.
 In this article, she sharply criticized Buki and his conservatism.
-She wrote for the first time in the Jewish-Spanish language (Ladino).
+She wrote for the first time in the Judaeo-Spanish language (also known as Ladino).
 According to Eliezer Papo, she chose the pseudonym of Bohoreta to identify the readers with the person described in Buki's story.
 She remained faithful to the ideas that women must be educated, and not deal only with housework, because they must adapt to the current and future situation in which a woman will have to work to survive.
-She sourced her ideas from the article called "Mothers".
+She sourced her ideas from the article called "Mothers."
 Laura could raise her children due to her education.

 Later, she published in the same newspaper the novel Morena ("Brunette").